766F6964/dotdotdot/README.md

 # DotDotDot
 ## Overview
 DotDotDot is a performant library that uses braille characters to draw to the terminal.
-It is not limited to rendering a single image, but also allows for animations.
+It is not limited to rendering a single image, but also allows for smooth animations.

+**Note:** DotDotDot is developed for linux, and probably won't work on other operating systems.

+**Note2:** Make sure your terminal uses a font that supports braille unicode characters!

 ## Features
 - Comes with a rendering engine that supports animations